 Pearl River is a very small town located in the state of Louisiana.
 With a population of 2,530 people and two constituent neighborhoods, Pearl River is the 143rd largest community in Louisiana.

 The people who call Pearl River home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pearl River residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pearl River include French , Irish, Italian, and English.
+The greatest number of Pearl River residents report their race to be White, followed by Native American.
+Important ancestries of people in Pearl River include German, Italian, Irish, and French Canadian.

 The most common language spoken in Pearl River is English.
 Other important languages spoken here include Spanish and African languages.